ZoisK/Getting-and-Cleaning-Data-Course-Project/README.md

 ##### read_data()
-Read in the data files to data tables in R
+Read in the data files to data tables in R.
 Do the assignments in GlobalEnv to enable subsequent use of the data

 ##### merge_data()